ton/notes/programming.md

   Resident memory: memory allocated and mapped to pages

+* Pin a program on a certain core: taskset -c 0 ./myprogram

 Algorithms
 ----------

 * Very interesting post on integer modulo and using the Golden Ratio to evenly map numbers from a certain range onto a smaller range (used in the context of hash maps).
+* A binary relation R is total if for every pair of elements a and b, a R b, or b R a, or both.

 Style
 -----